NHOrus/srwq-compilation/episode-15.md

 "How?
 You got teleported hundreds of miles!"

 "...O-oh yeah.
-I...guess she was part of the teleportation then."
+I... guess she was part of the teleportation then."

-ANY COMMENTS AT THIS STAGE?
-Kai is the only one who's caught up with Shine yet, and since he has no rank in Shadow Mirror, technically you can give him orders.
-BSRaven !!pZhu/eJf6iW Fri 12 Feb 2010 00:30:03 No.4515636 Report
->>4515611
-Have him kick SMShine's R-Blade in the crotch.

-Because that's worked well so far.
-Anonymous Fri 12 Feb 2010 00:31:03 No.4515640 Report
->>4515611
-Tell him to try to disable it, but if he can't do that just slow it down for us to catch up.
-When we catch up get Kai and Lamia to distract the thing so we can catch it with our Plasma Leader things for hostage taking.
-Anonymous Fri 12 Feb 2010 00:32:03 No.4515647 Report
->>4515611
-GO FOR THE EYES, KAI, GO FOR THE EYES!

-And by that I mean wait for us and Lamia so we can gang up on her.
-We piloted an R-Blade, so we know the thing isn't very fast.
-We have plenty of time to coordinate our attack on her.
-Sciencegar Sciencebolt Fri 12 Feb 2010 00:50:03 No.4515744 Report
-Quoted By: >>4515809 >>4515811
 "Just try to slow it down, Kai, we'll be there in a minute or two."

 The sounds of railgun shots sound over the comms.
-"Hrmm...might be a little tricky. this one can certainly move.
+"Hrmm... might be a little tricky. this one can certainly move.
 And with a pretty busted-up mech, I might add."

 "Just make her dodge to places that are not away!"